 - Other functions conferred on the Authority by or under the Act or any other Act.

-The LSA Board currently has three subcommittees (the Audit Committee, the Finance & Investment Committee, and the Applications & Rules Committee).
+The LSA Board currently has three subcommittees (the Audit Committee, the Finance & Investment Committee, and the Rules & Organisational Performance Committee).
 Whilst the LSA Board and subcommittee meetings are not open to the public, minutes of their meetings and documentation related to their functions and structure can be applied for under the FOI Act.

 The public has the opportunity to participate in the formulation of the LSA’s policies and the delivery of its functions by making a submission to the LSA.
 In addition, the LSA Participant Reference Group consists of LSS participants and family members who meet regularly to review the LSA’s policies and provide a direct voice to LSA Management.